TIBCOSoftware/snappydata/docs/howto.md

 // Project and transform data from df and load it in table. dataDF.select($"INCIDNTNUM",$"DAYOFWEEK".substr(1,3).alias("DAYOFWEEK"),$"X",$"Y").write.mode(SaveMode.Overwrite).saveAsTable("police_incidents")

-//Here X and Y are latitude and longitude columns in raw dataframe
+//Here X and Y are latitude and longitude columns in raw data frame
 ```

 ### Connecting to SQL Database and Importing Data using JDBC

-The example below demonstrates how connect to any SQL database using JDBC:
+The example below demonstrates how to connect to any SQL database using JDBC:

 !!!
 Note:
 	Before you begin, you must install the corresponding JDBC driver.
 To do so, copy the JDBC driver jar file in **/jars** directory located in the home directory and then restart the cluster.